-What Cancer Companions provide that churches need:
+What Cancer Companions provides that churches need:

 - A cost effective way to develop a lay-led ministry that significantly impacts cancer families emotionally, mentally and spiritually.